 Born in Worksop U.K in 1970, and growing up predominantly in the village of Ravenshead.
 The close proximity to the City of Nottingham provided an experience of both rural and urban life for Dan.
 Schooled in the neighbouring coal mining village of Rainworth during the decline of the industry.
-The time spent there made little positive impact.
-Nonetheless, he continued to work diligently at home on his art.
-At age 17 He produced an album cover for a local thrash metal band who landed an indie deal.
-This resulted in creating many more covers for their record label RKT for no pay, but driven by the desire to see the art published.
+At age 17 He produced an album cover for a local thrash metal band 'Lawnmower Deth'.
+Who landed an indie deal.
+This resulted in creating many more covers for their record label 'RKT' for no pay, but rather driven by the desire to see the art published.

-He often works in a meticulous style to convey epic scenes such as with the Temple series.
+Often working in a meticulous style to convey epic scenes such as with the Temple series.
 Evoking themes of greed, isolation, depersonalization, and evolution.

-Please note that the art included on this site is a selection of work, and not a comprehensive list.
+Note: The art included on this site is a selection of work, and not a comprehensive list.